cimt-ag/roars-doc/README.md

 # roars-doc
-Documentation for development an d operations for ROARS
+Documentation for development and operations for ROARS